retrievercommunications/cluster-scheduler-demo/ecs/README.md

 ## Usage

+### Creating the Cluster via Console

+The easiest way to create the Cluster is through the console.

+    Just click on Getting Started, then click Cancel.
+    Then click "create cluster" button.
+Give the cluster a name (e.g. "default").
+    Change the "EC2 instance type" to 't2.micro'.
+    Change the "Security group inbound rules" so that the "Port range" is 8080-8081 instead of 80.
+    Leave everything else the default and click on Create button on bottom right of screen.

+Alternatively you can do this using the CLI but this requires a lot more AWS knowledge and steps.

+### Creating the Cluster via AWS CLI

 Create a cluster named 'default'

     aws ecs create-cluster

 Create an EC2 instance and add to cluster

 //TODO the official instructions say to use the console which is not great
 // should use the ECS optimised AMIs called 'Amazon ECS-optimized AMI'
 // need to make sure your EC2 instance has the AIM role ecsInstanceRole otherwise it won't be able to join the cluster

+### Running the Container using AWS CLI

 Register a task definiton

     aws ecs register-task-definition --cli-input-json file://tasks/hello-server.json

 // note if you want to modify the task definition json file and
 // then you can re-register the task and it will automatically create a new version of the task in the same family
 // when you run, just make sure you specify the right version number

 Run the task